by claire, June 26th, 2013

 This billhook looked like it had been passed down through generations of Hampshire hurdle makers – its blade was worn but still sharp, its handle polished to a smooth satin patina by decades of use.

 Nowadays when I use a vintage garden tool with a similar hand-worn grip I can’t help wondering how many generations of gardeners have held this same old fork or spade.
-It’s easy to imagine that the tool itself has inherited some wisdom and skill from its masters over the years – and that in turn the vintage tool passes on this knowledge and expertise to anyone using them in the garden.
+It’s easy to imagine that the tool itself has inherited some wisdom and skill from its masters over the years – and that in turn the vintage tool passes on this knowledge and expertise to can you buy generic singulair anyone using them in the garden.

 Do you have a favourite vintage tool you use in the garden, or a garden implement that has been handed down through your family?
 We’d love to hear about them.